-7. Encourage him to join a study group.
+7. Encourage your child to join a study group.

-Joining or forming a study group, or just studying with a friend, would let your child talk through his notes, figure out if he missed something, and share his ideas.
-This might be more helpful than studying notes on his own.
+Joining or forming a study group, or just studying with a friend, lets your child talk through their notes, figure out if they missed something, and share their ideas.
+This might be more helpful than studying notes on their own.
 Plus, the social aspect can make the process more fun and less frustrating.
-Since kids with dyslexia often need more repetition, however, he’ll probably have to review on his own, too.
+Since kids with dyslexia often need more repetition, however, your child will probably have to review on their own, too.

-8. Remind him to ask about the directions.
+8. Remind your child to ask about the directions.

 Your child may be tempted to skip reading the test directions as a way to avoid another reading task.
-He may think he already knows what to do, only to find out that the test required something else.
+Your child may think they already know what to do, only to find out that the test required something else.
 Have your child talk to the teacher in advance about what format the test will be in and what the instructions will be.